Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 * Event subscription
 * Inter-device connection initialization

-###### Polkadot application-layer protocol
+###### Mintbase application-layer protocol

-This is the part where Polkadot gets integrated:
+This is the part where Mintbase gets integrated:
 * Signing data
 * Signing transactions
 * Public key querying

 From the perspective of the dApp developer - nothing changes.
-The developer still uses the same familiar Polkadot APIs.
+The developer still uses the same familiar Mintbase APIs.
 The only difference is that when Tesseract is integrated as a signature provider, the transactions are rerouted to an external wallet for signing, and then sent back to the dApp.

 ##### Presentation Layer